Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

 ### Experience points and friendship experience

-//TODO *come complicarsi la vita:*
-As your character goes on Adventures and overcomes challenges, he or she gains experience, represented by Experience Points.
-A character who reaches a specified experience point total advances in capability.
-This advancement is called **gaining a level**.
-*come non complicarsela*
 Characters gain Experience Points by completing challenges, missions and minigames (lessons).
 When Experience Points reach a certain treshold, the Character's level rises.
+Each level grants all the spells of that level which have already been seen during a lesson.

 Delphini has an stat in Frienship Points.
 These increase and decrease depending on the player's choices and successes in missions involving Delphini.
 //TODO *describe how delphini acts depending on friendship points*

 ### Gryffindor points

-//TODO *concept changed from*
-I punti della casata si ottengono quando vengono svolti con successo i minigiochi, ma al contrario vengono tolti quando i minigiochi vengono falliti.
-Chi avrà più punti avrà la possibilità di vedere il castello addobbato con lo stemma della propia casata.
-*to*
 When the player completes a task really well (perfect score in minigames, extremely good timing in timed tasks etcc) or when he fails terribly, some points are added to or removed from the player's House.
 Sometimes player choices can affect the points of other houses as well.
+Grants an achievement on the chosen game platform.

 ### Checkpoints